openhab/openhab-addons/bundles/org.openhab.binding.amazonechocontrol/README.md

 This binding uses the same API as the Web-Browser-Based Alexa site (alexa.amazon.de).
 In other words, it simulates a user which is using the web page.
-Unfortunately, the binding can get broken if Amazon change the web site.
+Unfortunately, this binding can break if Amazon changes the web site.

 The binding is tested with amazon.de, amazon.fr, amazon.it, amazon.com and amazon.co.uk accounts, but should also work with all others.